Manasamaram25/CAP6415_F25_Simple-World-implementation/README.md

-# Blocks World Vision Project
+# #Simple World Implementationn

 ## Overview

-This project implements a basic vision pipeline to preprocess and analyze images from a simple Blocks World.
+This project implements a basic vision pipeline to preprocess and analyze images from a simple World.
 It performs grayscale conversion, blurring, edge detection, and line classification for multiple images.
 All steps are automated and results for each image are saved and visualized.

 ## Folder Structure

 ```
-blocks-world-vision/
+#Simple World-vision/
 │
 ├── code/
-│   └── blocks_world_processing.py
+│   └── #Simple World Implementationn.py
 ├── data/
 │   └── (place all input images here)
 ├── results/